 29Jesus said to him, “Do you believe because you see me?
 How happy are those who believe without seeing me!”

 30In his disciples' presence Jesus performed many other miracles which are not written down in this book.
-31But these have been written in order that you may believe20.31 believe; some manuscripts have continue to believe. that Jesus is the Messiah, the Son of God, and that through your faith in him you may have life.
+31But these have been written in order that you may believe that Jesus is the Messiah, the Son of God, and that through your faith in him you may have life.

 “We will come with you,” they told him.
 So they went out in a boat, but all that night they did not catch a thing.
 4As the sun was rising, Jesus stood at the water's edge, but the disciples did not know that it was Jesus.
 5Then he asked them, “Young men, haven't you caught anything?”